georgringer/news/Documentation/Tutorials/ExtendNews/ExtendFlexforms/Index.rst

       }
    }

-**Create the flexform file**
+**Create the FlexForm file**

-Create the flexform file you just referenced in the hook.
+Create the FlexForm file you just referenced in the hook.
 This can look like that.

 .. code-block:: html